How Efficient Are Propane Refrigerators?

 The actual efficiency of a propane fridge will vary slightly depending on conditions, including:

-Chemical reactions fueled by a heat source.
-This is either an electric heater, or a propane burner.
+Chemical reactions are fueled by a heat source, which can come from either an electric heater or a propane burner.

 How to Increase The Efficiency of a Propane Fridge?

-1. Switch it on the night before.
-Will take less time to cool down (lower starting temperature) and be ready for use on the day.
+- Switch it on the night before.
+It will take less time to cool down (lower starting temperature) and be ready for use on the day.

-2. If you can’t put it on the night before, give it a helping hand by putting a small bag or tray of ice in when you turn it on.
+- If you can’t turn it on the night before, give it a helping hand by putting a small bag or tray of ice in it when you do.

-3. Make sure it’s completely level.
-The whole system relies on gravity, so any misalignments will affect the cooling efficiency.
+- Make sure it’s completely level.
+The whole system relies on gravity, so any misalignment will affect the cooling efficiency.

-4. These fridges don’t have anything to encourage airflow.
-Picking up a few mini fans can help get the cold air flowing and quickly cooling the fridge.
+- These fridges don’t have anything to encourage airflow.
+Picking up a few mini fans can help get the cold air flowing and quickly cool the fridge.

 How Does Propane Cool a Fridge?